rossh2/counterfactual-model-generation/README.md

 * Parse presuppositions - can be somewhat hard-coded if necessary, but handle them somehow
 * Compositional semantics for event meanings, rather than strings
 * Teach model generation that _pass_ and _not fail_ generally have the same truth values, i.e. _Charlie passed.
 Charlie failed_ is contradictory and should not generate a minimal model.
 However, when cancelling implicatures this equivalence can only cause the model to crash and not rescue it.
-* Handle presupposition of _Charlie has not taken the test (yet)_ better, so that it conflicts with _Charlie took/passed/failed the test_.
-See also the note below about repeatability.

 ### Nice to Have (Stretch Goals)